pronovic/hcoop-meetbot/DEVELOPER.md

 ### Configuring the PyPI API Token

-First, in your PyPI [account settings](https://pypi.org/manage/account/), create an API token with upload permissions for the limnoria-meetbot project.
+First, in your PyPI [account settings](https://pypi.org/manage/account/), create an API token with upload permissions for the hcoop-meetbot project.

 Once you have the token, you will configure Poetry to use it.
 Poetry relies on the Python keyring to store this secret.
 On MacOS, it will use the system keyring, and no other setup is required.